litmuschaos/litmus/mkdocs/docs/experiments/concepts/security/kyverno-policies.md

 ## Pod Security Policies in restricted setup

-If setup contains restricted policies which doesn't allow litmus to perform some actions.
-Following steps can be used to allow litmus to perform actions:
+If setup contains restricted policies which don't allow execution of litmus experiments by default, following steps can be used to allow the same:

 - For Example: [deny-privilege-escalation](https://kyverno.io/policies/pod-security/restricted/deny-privilege-escalation/deny-privilege-escalation/) policy doesn't allow privileged escalation.
 It deny all the pods to use privileged escalation.